Efficient Transferable Optimal Transport via Min-Sliced Transport Plans: Method and Theoretical Results

 \begin{proof}[Proof sketch] The proof proceeds in two steps: (i) controlling the mini-batch bias $\bigl|J_{N,M,B}(f)-J_{N,M}(f)\bigr|$ and (ii) controlling the Monte Carlo fluctuation over $K$ batches $\bigl|\overline{J}_{B,K}(f)-J_{N,M,B}(f)\bigr|$.
 The first term is deterministically bounded by a $\mathcal{O}(B^{-1})$ term from well-stratified batches, together with the quantile moduli $\omega_X, \omega_Y$ capturing deviations from this ideal stratification.
 The second term utilizes the fact that $\mathbb{E}\overline{J}_{B,K}(f)=J_{N,M,B}(f)$.
 By the boundedness of finite discrete samples, applying Hoeffding's inequality gives the probabilistic bound $\mathcal{O}(K^{-1/2})$.
-With additional regularity assumptions, $\omega_X$ and $\omega_Y$ are Lipschitz, which sharpens the bound.
-Details can be found in Propositions \ref{prop:incomplete} and \ref{prop:mb-vs-full-bilip} in the Supplementary Material. \end{proof}
+Details can be found in Propositions \ref{prop:incomplete} and \ref{prop:mb-vs-full-bilip} in the Appendix. \end{proof}